 All the information, statistics and data on dog foods and their potency, claims, side effects and other stuff that is mention in hundreds of articles and reports on Dog Food Advisor comes from the site’s team’s efforts to aggregate from already accessible sources online, such as scientific journals, best dog books, essays, published research and other – supposedly reliable – materials and sources, such as PubMed libraries.
 Obviously, if there’s one way to go at first when researching – that’s science, and Dog Food Advisor does it right.
 The rest of the info they gather based on labels and from dog food manufacturers’, retailers’ sites.

-The website Dog Food Advisor is owned by the guy I mentioned above – Dr Mike Sagman, and he claims that he never accepts samples or gets paid for reviewing dog food.
-Ultimately, I'd have to say that sounds like a good setup for unbiased reviews, and for the most part, I tend to agree with him.
+The website Dog Food Advisor is owned by the person I mentioned above – Dr Mike Sagman, and he claims that he never accepts samples or gets paid for reviewing dog food.
+Ultimately, I’d have to say that sounds like a good setup for unbiased reviews, and for the most part, I tend to agree with him.
+There’s a large amount of dog food rankings and analysis lists made by the team behind Dog Food Advisor, and they also recommend a variety of diets for a variety of health problems in canines: sensitive stomach dog foods, how to avoid grains or comparing wet vs dry dog foods.
+The site is full of good data.

 Reliability of Dog Food Advisor: 4.5/5